SharedCode/sop/README.md

 Here are the prerequisites for doing a local run:
 * Redis running locally using default Port
 * Cassandra running locally using default Port
+* Golang that supports generics, currently set to 1.21.5 and higher

 ## How to Build & Run
 Nothing special here, just issue a "go build" in the folder where you have the go.mod file and it will build the code libraries.
 Issue a "go test" to run the unit test on test files, to see they pass.
 You can debug, step-through the test files to learn how to use the code library.
+The Enterprise version V2 is in package "in_red_ck", thus, you can peruse through the "integration" tests in this folder & run them selectively.
+It requires setting up Cassandra & Redis and providing configuration for the two.
+Which is also illustrated by the mentioned tests, and also briefly discussed above.

 # Technical Details
-SOP written in Go will be a full re-implementation.
-A lot of key technical features of SOP will be carried over and few more will be added in order to support a master-less implementation.
-That is, backend Stores such as Cassandra, AWS S3 bucket will be utilized and SOP library will be master-less in order to offer a complete, 100% horizontal scaling with no hot-spotting or any application instance bottlenecks.
+SOP is written in Go and is a full re-implementation of the c# version.
+A lot of key technical features of SOP got carried over and few more added that supported a master-less implementation.
+That is, backend Stores such as Cassandra, is utilized and SOP library will be master-less in order to offer a complete, 100% horizontal scaling with no hot-spotting or any application instance bottlenecks.

 ## Component Layout
 * SOP code library for managing key/value pair of any data type using Go's generics.